carver/ensauction.py/README.md

 ### Now, with Python 3

-In your shell: `pip install ens`
+In your shell: `pip install ensauction`

-*ens.py* requires an up-to-date Ethereum blockchain, preferably local.
-If your setup isn't working, try running `geth --fast` until it's fully-synced.
+*ensauction.py* requires an up-to-date Ethereum blockchain, preferably local.
+If your setup isn't working,
+try running `geth --fast` until it's fully-synced.
 I highly recommend using the default IPC communication method, for speed and security.

-### "No matching distribution found for ens"
+### "No matching distribution found for ensauction"

 If you are seeing something like:
 ```
-Collecting ens
+Collecting ensauction
-  Could not find a version that satisfies the requirement ens (from versions: )
+  Could not find a version that satisfies the requirement ensauction (from versions: )
-No matching distribution found for ens
+No matching distribution found for ensauction
 ```

+It is most likely that you are in Python 2.
-Then retry the first Setup section, to make sure you're in Python 3
+Retry the first Setup section, to make sure you're in Python 3

-### Optionally, a custom web3 provider
+### Use a custom web3 provider

 In Python:

 ```
+from ensauction.registrar import Registrar
 from ens import ENS
 from web3 import IPCProvider

-ens = ENS(IPCProvider('/your/custom/ipc/path'))
+ns = ENS(IPCProvider('/your/custom/ipc/path'))
+reg = Registrar(ns)
 ```